For those who come after….

 Pretty much everything.
 The French aesthetic was a lot, but the game was so well-built that the over-ripeness of the design didn’t ruin it for me.
 I didn’t get as swept away emotionally by the story as a lot of players have: for instance, when Gustave was killed off at the end of Act I and replaced with Verso, I was like, shrug, the new guy is hotter.
 However, I especially loved…

-• Equie’s flying ability: when that unlocked and I could soar up into the vertiginous landscape, I think I gasped out loud.
-Just.
-So.
-Gorgeous.
+- Esquie’s flying ability: when that unlocked and I could soar above and around the vertiginous landscape, I think I gasped out loud.

-• Monoco: “What lovely feet you have….”
-Loved his nevron-based skill-set and the Wheel mechanic.
+- Monoco: “What lovely feet you have….”
+Loved his theme music, his nevron-based skill-set and the Wheel mechanic.
 And he hits *hard*: that Lampmaster Light skill saved me so many times.
-Also liked Sciel—she’s a badass and really kind-hearted.
+Also loved Sciel—she’s a badass and kind-hearted–the emotional glue of the party.

 What I Didn’t Love

-I’ll get the easy one out of the way first: I had a minor issue with the leveling system toward the end of the game.
-For most of the game, leveling was easy and fun—you just had to fight all the monsters and clear all the areas, and you got a lot of good skills practice in the process.
-But the fun petered out toward the end, even with the Thank-You Update addition of Renoir’s and Verso’s Drafts.
-Getting above Level 90 was a grind—not only in terms of getting XP but also in terms of farming needed lumina; I ended up having to mindlessly farm areas I’d already cleared, repeatedly one-shotting mobs of enemies.
+I’ll get the easy ones out of the way first: I had a minor issue with the leveling system toward the end of the game.
+For most of the game, it was great—you just had to fight all the monsters and clear all the areas, and you got a lot of good practice in the process.
+But the leveling got annoying after the main story ended, in spite of the really great Thank-You Update additions of Renoir’s and Verso’s Drafts.
+Specifically, getting above Level 90 was *a grind*—not only in terms of getting XP but also in terms of farming needed lumina; I ended up having to mindlessly farm areas I’d already cleared, repeatedly one-shotting mobs of enemies.
 Yawn.
 I get that devs can’t program infinite new areas; and, they could legitimately argue that if you want to go after optional post-main-story bosses, the grind is on you.
 But I think a relatively easy fix would have been to make the 4 optional bosses in the Endless Tower update a *skosh* easier.
 I mean, I was getting plastered by them *after* defeating Simon.
 If they had helped me get from level 90 to 95+ instead, it would have been both fun and profitable.

-OK, here’s my bigger issue, and this is not going to be a popular take: I didn’t love the story.
-I loved the overarching concept of E33 being a fable about losing yourself in grief and the ironic damage it does to those loved ones still around you.
+Here’s my bigger issue, and this is not going to be a popular take: I didn’t love the story.
+Look, I loved the overarching fable about losing yourself in grief and the ironic damage it does to those loved ones still around you.
 I loved the Canvas being Verso’s creation from his experiences and childhood memories, and Aline losing herself in it in an attempt to keep her son with her; and, Renoir becoming increasingly desperate in his attempts to bring her back.
-But I felt like there were inconsistencies in how that story mapped to the game progression, and places where the story sagged under the weight of the game mechanics.
+That’s all first-rate.
+And the dual endings, as I said above, were just the right way to handle an essentially insoluable problem.
+But for most of the game the emotional impact of what was happening got lost for me in unexplained complexities and technicalities.
+In other words, I couldn’t lose myself in the characters’ perspectives and problems because they seemed fabricated and incompletely thought through, rather than organic.
+Maybe that’s my issue, not being able to suspend disbelief, but there it is.

 Hot Tips

-• pay attention to the color of the swirling portal to any area/dungeon you encounter: whitish-yellow means your party is leveled reasonably to handle it; red means your party’s under-leveled at the moment.
-Cleared areas turn green.
+- pay attention to the color of the swirling portal to any area/dungeon you encounter: pale yellow means your party is leveled reasonably to handle it; red means your party’s under-leveled at the moment.
+Cleared areas turn blue-green.

-• For farming lumina, make sure you don’t kill any of the white nevrons after you’ve done their quests, and go see Blanche at the Fountain; you’ll get 100 lumina for your mercy.
+- For farming lumina, make sure you don’t kill any of the white nevrons after you’ve done their quests, and go see Blanche at the Fountain; you’ll get 100 lumina for your mercy.
 You can also pick up a chunk of lumina for finding journals and bringing them back to the gestral who’s collecting them in the marketplace in the Gestral Village.
 The Endless Tower is good for farming both lumina and chroma catalysts.
 But by far the best way to farm hella Lumina, per Reddit (and I tried it—it works) is to leave the Chromatic Danseuse in Old Lumière (down off the beaten track by the Train Station Flag) alive until late-game.
-Then, when you fight her, *don’t* attack her directly (that means letting her Gradient Fall you without R2-ing her and taking the damage, so fight your instincts there).
-Wait for her to spawn clones and kill *them* on repeat; you get 5 lumina per clone and can rack up a ton of lumina very quickly this way once your characters do enough damage (level 85+).
-Just be careful not to get too greedy—once you’re above 1000 lumina, a lot of players report the game crashing and losing your rewards—something about the GPU struggling to map all the light flecks left swirling after each clone bites the dust.
-But cash out after killing 200 clones or fewer, and you should be OK.
+Then, when you fight her, *don’t* attack her directly (that means letting her Gradient Fall you and taking the hit without R2-ing her, so fight your instincts there).
+Wait for her to spawn clones and kill *them* on repeat; you get 5 lumina per clone and can rack up a ton of lumina very quickly this way once your characters do enough damage to one-hit the clones (level 85+).
+Just be careful not to get too greedy: once you’re above 1000 lumina, a lot of players report the game crashing and losing your rewards—something about the GPU struggling to map all the light flecks left swirling after each clone bites the dust.
+Cash out after killing 200 clones or fewer, and you should be OK.

-• OK, Simon….
+- OK, Simon….
 Look, this is going to be a horrendously tough fight no matter what.
-There are lots of different strategies out there, but I’ll tell you how I beat him since I couldn’t parry anything after Phase One and I’m not smart enough to make a one-shot build: I got my party up to level 95 and my luminas up to about 350 per character.
-Then, I made sure I had Cheater, Second Chance, and Clea’s Life on everyone so I didn’t have to waste turns healing.
-Breaking Death was *critical* b/c Simon can one-hit even high-level characters, and you need to Break him to get anywhere.
-The rest of my Lumina points went on Rush and Burn luminas to take away more of Simon’s turns and stack passive Burn damage on him; I also put Inverted Affinity on everybody to boost damage since Simon drops everyone to 1 HP anyway and Clea’s Life heals you to full HP on your second Cheater turn in spite of Inversion.
-In my initial party I had Sciel, Verso, and Maelle: I used Sciel to Rush everyone, buff Maelle for damage (Fortune’s Fury and Marking Card), and stun-lock Simon using the same combo as for Clea (Intervention plus Overload and End-Bringer).
-Oh, and I’d recommend putting on some Lumina that charge up Gradient Attacks, too, since that’s the way you’re really going to burst Simon down (Gommage in Virtuose stance with Fortune’s Fury, Marking Card, and Powerful did like 10M damage for me).
+There are lots of different strategies out there: I’ll tell you how I beat him since I couldn’t parry anything after Phase One and I’m not smart enough to make a one-shot build.
+I got my party up to level 95 and my lumina points up around 350 per character.
+In terms of specific Luminas, I made sure I had Cheater, Second Chance, and Clea’s Life on everyone so I didn’t have to waste turns healing and could double my actions per turn.
+Breaking Death was *critical* b/c Simon can OTK even your highest-level character, and you need to Break him to interrupt his ridiculous speed bursts.
+The rest of my points went on Rush and Burn luminas to take away even more of his turns and stack passive Burn damage on him; I also put Inverted Affinity on everybody to boost damage since Simon drops everyone to 1 HP anyway (and Clea’s Life heals you to full HP on your extra Cheater turn in spite of the Inversion).
+In my initial party I had Sciel, Verso, and Maelle: I used Sciel to Rush everyone, buff Maelle for damage (Fortune’s Fury and Marking Card), and stun-lock Simon using the same combo as for Clea (Intervention by Sciel and then Verso’s Overload and End-Bringer).
+Oh, and I’d recommend putting on some Luminas that charge Gradient Attacks quicker, too, since that’s the way you’re really going to burst Simon down (Gommage in Virtuose stance with Fortune’s Fury, Marking Card, and Powerful did like 10M damage for me—which is not record-breaking by any means but was obviously enough since I won).
 That strat kept my main party up until Phase 3 when Simon wiped them off the canvas.
 Then, I used Luné and Monoco to Slow him again (Crustal Crush and Chevalier Ice, I think) and burst the rest of his HP (Elemental Trick/Genesis and Lampmaster Light, I think).

 Pretty Picture Time!